Gut-on-chip: keeping up with the technology

 Today's problematic

 Despite this central role, we must understand all its mechanisms to develop an effective model of this complex and significant organ.
-Moreover, a lot of adverse drug effects affect the gastrointestinal tract, and a lot of gut inflammations have unknown causes, as is the case for Crohn’s disease.
+Moreover, many adverse drug effects affect the gastrointestinal tract, and many gut inflammations have unknown causes, as is the case of Crohn’s disease.

 Finally, there is growing evidence of the significant impact of microbial symbionts on the intestine’s health.
 This characteristic is not often investigated in vitro because of the difficulties in matching growth conditions between host cells and microbes.